kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

-#### Secret Handling
+#### `Secret` Handling

-Unlike transfer feature, this idea doesn't need to involve any transfers of Secert, therefore there will be no issue on Secret handling.
+Unlike transfer feature, this idea doesn't need to involve any transfers of `Secret`, therefore there will be no issue on `Secret` handling.
-From a populator, Secrets are only referenced through snapshots that exist in the same namespace (As commented [here](https://github.com/kubernetes/enhancements/pull/2849#issuecomment-962168202), depending on the driver implementation, there may be very little chance that some CSI drivers won't work well in a very rare situation.
+From a populator, `Secret`s are only referenced through snapshots that exist in the same namespace (As commented [here](https://github.com/kubernetes/enhancements/pull/2849#issuecomment-962168202), depending on the driver implementation, there may be very little chance that some CSI drivers won't work well in a very rare situation.
 However, such drivers can avoid this issue separately, by turning off this feature, implementing their own populator, and so on).

 #### Security